TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - `locationPIN` (3 bytes):
 this field contains a 6-digit secret PIN known only by the location contact, communicated when registering to the device manufacturer or on the web site when generating a static QR code.
 It is meant to prevent an attacker who knows the contact phone number of a target location (this phone number is usually public) to forge a new QR code and handle it to a user tested COVID+.
-Thanks to the `locationPIN`, the manual contact tracing team can check the QR code validity with the location contact: if the two pin codes do not match, the QR code is reputed invalid and ignored (note that the Cléa users have no risk, the forged `LTKey` and `LTId` being totally distinct from the ones actually used in this location).
+Thanks to the `locationPIN`, the manual contact tracing team can check the QR code validity with the location contact: if the two pin codes do not match, the QR code is reputed invalid and ignored (note that the CL\'EA users have no risk, the forged `LTKey` and `LTId` being totally distinct from the ones actually used in this location).

 - `t_periodStart` (4 bytes):
 Starting time of the period.